-The product test will consist of two similar test-series showing the performance of a standard freezing cabinet.
-One test-series will be carried out using predefined default settings on rail heat and defrost, and another series using adaptive rail heat and defrost.
+The product test consists of two similar test-series showing the performance of a standard freezing cabinet.
+One test-series was carried out using predefined default settings on rail heat and defrost, and another series using adaptive rail heat and defrost.
 The effect of the adaptive functions in AK-CC controllers are verified, by comparing the results.